Particulars:

 What to Do & See

-- There's also botanical parks to visit, great birdwatching, and lots of other Peruvian cultural experiences just waiting to happen - all around you.
+Your choices are many.
+Interested in the flora and fauna of the area?
+Visit the Kurt Beer Ecological Parque.
+There's also other botanical parks to visit, great birdwatching, and lots of other Peruvian cultural experiences just waiting to happen all around you.

 When in Piura, its well advised to visit the Piura tourism Center.